sparkfish/augraphy/README.md

 ### **Page Borders**

-Page Border augmentation applies a show of pages on any side of the page.
+Page Border augmentation applies a shadow of underlying pages on any side of the page, creating an effect of single or multiple borders on specified side of page.
 **Usage:**

 ```python